University Policies

 Student Verification

-As Chi University offers a hybrid program, a student’s identity is verified when the student is on campus on an as-needed basis by review of a government issued identification (ex: driver’s license, passport); therefore, students are expected to keep identification on them at all times while on campus.
+As Chi University offers hybrid programs, a student’s identity is verified when the student is on campus on an as-needed basis by review of a government issued identification (ex: driver’s license, passport); therefore, students are expected to always keep identification on them while on campus.
 Student identity is verified for online work when the student enters their unique login and password information as required to access the portal.
-Specific online exams are proctored by Proctorio, an automated online service.
-Proctorio also validates students’ identities throughout enrollment.
+Specific online exams are proctored via Zoom, a staff validates students’ identities before starting the proctored exam.

 Family Educational Rights and Privacy Act (FERPA)